 The purpose of writing 1 John is that believers would have a means for addressing sin issues.
 This is an argument against the idea that Christians must engage in inevitable habitual sinful behavior.

 John does not write so that his readers have justification for their sin (1:6,8,10) but that they might conquer sin.
 Although Christians sin (1:10), they can conquer sin – “so that you may not sin.”

 so that you may not sin.

 John writes with the purpose that his readers will have a safeguard against sinning.
 If we practice sin, we will become more proficient in it.
 That is how we were before we received Jesus as our Savior.
 Now, it is altogether different; we have Someone to live for.
 John’s desire is that his readers will not sin at the point of temptation.

 Although we are not in a state of carnality when we commit an act of sin, we do step out of fellowship with the Lord.
-If we go on without confessing, we make ourselves vulnerable to domination of our sin capacity.
+If we go on without confessing, we make ourselves vulnerable to the domination of our sin capacity.
 Because God is absolute, spirituality must be absolute (1:5).
 We cannot be 50% spiritual and 50% carnal.
-At any point of time, either the Spirit controls us or our sin capacity controls us.
+At any point in time, either the Spirit controls us, or our sin capacity controls us.